Updated On : October 10, 2022

 3. Facts which are the occasion, cause, or effect of facts in an issue.

-Facts which are the occasion, cause or effect, immediate or otherwise, of relevant facts, or facts in issue, or which constitute the state of things under which they happened, or which afforded an opportunity for their occurrence or transaction, are relevant.
+Facts which are the occasion, cause or effect, immediate or otherwise, of relevant facts, facts in issue, or which constitute the state of things under which they happened, or which allowed their occurrence or transaction, are relevant.

 Illustrations -

-(a) The question is, whether A robbed B. The facts that, shortly before the robbery, B went to a fair with money in his possession, and that he showed it, or mentioned the fact that he had it to third persons, are relevant.
+(a) The question is whether A robbed B. The facts that, shortly before the robbery, B went to a fair with money in his possession and that he showed it, or mentioned the fact that he had it to the third person, are relevant.

-(b) The question is whether A murdered B. Marks on the ground, produced by a struggle at or near the place where the murder was committed, are relevant facts.
+(b) The question is whether A murdered B. Marks on the ground, produced by a struggle at or near where the murder was committed, are relevant facts.

-(c) The question is, whether A poisoned B. The state of B’s health before the symptoms ascribed to poison, and the habits of B, known to A, which afforded an opportunity for the administration of poison, are relevant facts.
+(c) The question is whether A poisoned B. The state of B’s health before the symptoms ascribed to poison, and the habits of B, known to A, which allowed the administration of poison, are relevant facts.

 4. Motive, preparation, and previous or subsequent conduct.